TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/WizardsConfiguration/Index.rst

    Description
          Determines the position of the wizard-icons/titles.

-         Default is “right”.
+         Default is "right".

-         Possible values are “left”, “top”, “bottom”.
+         Possible values are "left", "top", "bottom".

 .. container:: table-row